helena-intel/openvino/docs/get_started/get_started.md

 1. Gets the boundaries an object identified as a vehicle with the first model.
 2. Uses the vehicle identification as input to the second model, which identifies specific vehicle attributes, including the license plate.
-3. Uses the the license plate as input to the third model, which recognizes specific characters in the license plate.
+3. Uses the license plate as input to the third model, which recognizes specific characters in the license plate.

 @sphinxdirective
 .. raw:: html